I have some fabulous bouquet eye candy for you today, my friends!

 Well you're about to find out!

-Jessica from Lemongrass Photography has graciously offered to let us in on what goes on behind the scenes after the
+Jessica from Lemongrass Photography has graciously offered to let us in on what goes on behind the scenes after the pictures have been snapped and the work that happens to make your pictures beautiful!

 {All images on this post are credited to Lemongrass Photography}